SocketCluster/ac-broker/README.md

 ```js
 {0:'foo', deep:{key:'Hello world'}}
 ```
-In this case, *scBroker* will add the value at the next numeric index in the specified key path (which in this case is 0).
+In this case, *agBroker* will add the value at the next numeric index in the specified key path (which in this case is 0).

 You can access numerically-indexed values like this: